 Obsession with Issues Above One’s Pay Grade

-Another manifestation of pettiness is an obsession with issues that are quite frankly not one’s business or issues that are above your pay grade institutionally.
-By this I mean, issues that are beyond the scope of one’s decisions and hence influence.
+Another manifestation of pettiness is an obsession with issues that are quite frankly not one’s business or issues above your pay grade institutionally.
+By this, I mean issues beyond the scope of one’s decisions and hence influence.
 The work of Stephen R. Covey on distinguishing between circles of influence and circles of concern greatly deals with this issue and should be consulted.

 Using Personal Issues to Undermine Institutional Objectives

 The third sign of pettiness is using personal issues to undermine institutional issues and objectives.
 In my view, there are many personal issues that if allowed to have a say in institutional objectives, can and will halt progress.
 I have noticed that what matters to a leader aren’t necessarily the personal issues of people, but the validity of their contribution to the institutional vision or mission.
 To the degree to which a person’s personal affairs doesn’t undermine institutional goals, those affairs are quite frankly not the leader’s business.
 Unfortunately, most petty people lack the capacity to rise above this subjectivity.